Subaru Kimura

 Subaru Samuel Bartsch (スバル・サミュエル・バーチュ, Subaru Samyueru Bāchu), known professionally as Subaru Kimura (木村 昴, Kimura Subaru), is a German-born Japanese actor and rapper.
-His best-known role is voicing Takeshi Goda in the Doraemon series, which has spawned numerous specials.
+His best-known role is voicing Takeshi "Gian" Goda in the Doraemon series, which has spawned numerous specials.

 Biography

-Kimura was born in Blankenburg (Harz) and raised in Japan.
+Kimura was born to a German father and a Japanese mother in Blankenburg (Harz) and raised in Japan.
 After spending seven years in Germany, he returned to the theater company belonging to Sanno Production.
 In 2002, he appeared as a tap dancer in the Broadway musical Annie.
 He graduated from Harumi Sogo High School, but dropped out of Asia University.

 When he was in elementary school, he appeared as a child who resembled Kenji Haga in the impersonation program Mimakin on Nippon TV.

-On 15 April 2005, he became the new voice of Takeshi Goda in TV Asahi's anime series Doraemon, replacing the late Kazuya Tatekabe.
+On 15 April 2005, he became the new voice of Takeshi "Gian" Goda in TV Asahi's anime series Doraemon, replacing the late Kazuya Tatekabe.
 Kimura was a junior high school student when he started the role.

+He succeeded Kazuki Yao as the voice of Franky in One Piece starting with Episode 1123 that was aired in April 2025.